 All stakeholders at Ruswarp are firmly committed to safeguarding our school children and families.
 Staff engage in regular safeguarding training in order to ensure our children and families are well supported and protected from harm.

 Our approach to safeguarding is underpinned by our commitment as a Church school to ensure that our school community are encouraged to 'Think for Yourself and Act for Others'.
+For further information about safeguarding at Ruswarp, please refer to our information leaflet:

 We work closely with families and other agencies to ensure the safeguarding of children.
 Underpinning our work is a collection of safeguarding policies and procedures.
 These policies form part of our statutory duties to safeguard all children.
-They have been updated to reflect the latest national guidance for safeguarding, as detailed in "Keeping Children Safe in Education" (2023).
+They have been updated to reflect the latest national guidance for safeguarding, as detailed in "Keeping Children Safe in Education" (2024).

 Please click the links below to view our policies and procedures and useful links for support.